Facebook, Google reportedly helped anti-refugee campaign

-For the right price, Facebook and Google will reportedly help promote ads that go against its own public values.
+For the right price, Facebook and Google will reportedly help promote ads that go against their public values.

-Facebook and Google have both publicly supported refugees, with the social network's founder Mark Zuckerberg promising to bring internet access to refugee camps and the search engine giant donating more than $20 million in grants for the refugee crisis.
+Facebook and Google have both publicly supported refugees.
+Facebook founder Mark Zuckerberg promised in 2015 to bring internet access to refugee camps, and the search engine giant donated more than $20 million in grants for the refugee crisis.

-But its ad support staff has been weaving a different story.
-Ad teams for both Facebook and Google worked closely with Harris Media, an ad agency, to develop an anti-refugee campaign during the US presidential election, according to Bloomberg.
-These ads were reportedly targeted in swing states like Nevada and North Carolina, in the hopes of influencing voters.
+But the companies' ad support staff may been weaving a different story.
+Ad teams for both Facebook and Google worked closely with Harris Media, an ad agency, to develop an anti-refugee campaign during the US presidential election, reported Bloomberg on Wednesday.
+The ads were targeted in swing states like Nevada and North Carolina in the hopes of influencing voters, said Bloomberg.

 Tech companies have launched into the midst of political scorn, as politicians and trolls learn to take advantage of social media's widespread influence as well as figure out ways to bend the rules online.